executablebooks/team-compass/docs/governance.md

 ### The MyST Specification

 The MyST Specification is defined at [`executablebooks/myst-spec`](https://github.com/executablebooks/myst-spec).
-It uses a combination of documentation, examples, schemas, tests, etc to define MyST markdown in a form that others could use to implement parsers and renderers.
+It uses a combination of documentation, examples, schemas, tests, etc to define MyST markdown in a form that can be used to implement parsers and renderers.
 It is versioned and includes "releases" in order to make it easy for downstream implementors to track the changes they need to make.

 ```{admonition} Implementation detail
 This repository will need to be modified as-needed to be the source of truth for the MyST Specification, and to have enough information to teach newcomers about its structure and function.
 One example for inspiration: [the Zarr specifications page](https://zarr.readthedocs.io/en/stable/spec.html).
 [Here's a comment with some suggestions for what is missing](https://github.com/executablebooks/meta/pull/843#issuecomment-1275474229).